dsawali/upassAutomator/README.md

 ### Application Description
 The application goes through the U-Pass website and updates my U-Pass given the valid username and password.
-After using the program, the user needs to wait for a few days until the U-Pass are approved.
+After using the program, the user needs to wait for a few days until the U-Pass is approved.

 ### Dependencies: